jmlcas/install-docker/README.md

 This script automates the installation of Docker on Linux systems.
 It checks whether Docker is already installed, and if not, it installs Docker along with its required dependencies.

-Requirements

-    Internet connection to download Docker packages
-    Root or sudo privileges to install packages

 Installation Steps

     Copy the script into a new .sh file, for example install_docker.sh.